Universal Freezing Transitions of Dipole-Conserving Chains

 \subsection{Order parameters for the degree of fragmentation}

 In the quantum setting, we refer to the dimension of a given $(N,X)$ symmetry sector as $D_{N,X}^{(d)}$.
-Symmetry sectors can be decomposed into ``Krylov sectors", defined as the subspaces spanned by states connected by unitary evolution $\hat{U}(t)$ generated by $\hat{H}$ from \cref{eq:genericquantummodel} (or its unitary circuit analogue).
-By the classical-quantum correspondence discussed in the previous section, Krylov sectors in the classical case are defined to be the set of product states in the particle basis that span its associated quantum Krylov sector.
-Hence, classical Krylov sectors coincide with the subsets of states within each classical symmetry sector that are connected by the classical stochastic dynamics, and they represent equivalence classes which partition the chosen $(N,X)$ sector.
+Symmetry sectors can be decomposed into ``Krylov sectors", defined as the subspaces spanned by quantum states that are connected by the unitary evolution $\hat{U}(t)$ generated by $\hat{H}$ from \cref{eq:genericquantummodel} (or its unitary circuit analog) when starting from a product state \cite{Moudgalya_HSF}.
+In a few simple cases, e.g.~for the special models discussed in \cref{sec:StrongFragModels}, Krylov sectors can be identified as the quantum number sectors of relatively simple nonlocal symmetries \cite{PhysRevB.101.125126, Moudgalya_HSF}, but this is not possible for the general class of models with arbitrary $d$ and $k$ considered in this work.

+To make contact with the classical picture discussed in the previous subsection, Krylov sectors in the classical case are defined to be the set of product states in the particle basis that span the sector's associated quantum Krylov subspace.
+Hence, classical Krylov sectors coincide with the subsets of states within each classical symmetry sector that are connected by the classical (stochastic) dynamics.